geshu18/app/Getting-Started.md

 services.AddApplicationInsightsTelemetry(Configuration);
 ```

-In the method ```Configure``` add application insights request and exception tracking middleware.
+In the method ```Configure``` add Application Insights request and exception tracking middleware.
 Please note that request tracking middleware should be added very as a very first middleware in pipeline:

 ```
 // Add Application Insights monitoring to the request pipeline as a very first middleware.